 You and your family may qualify to receive health care coverage under the Bridge Program if you meet the following eligibility requirements:

-- The primary applicant must be actively enrolled in a training program with a participating community partner.
+- The primary applicant must be actively enrolled with a participating community partner and meet their program requirements.
 Learn more about our community partners and the training requirements here.

 - All applicants, and applying dependents, must live in Kaiser Permanente’s metro Atlanta 20-county service area.*

 - Live in a household with an income no more than 100% of the federal poverty level.
 Household includes self, spouse/domestic partner, and dependents.

 For families with more than 8 people, add $4,480 for each additional person per year.